 Focus and Scope

-The AWG will initially focus on collaborating with other MIPI working groups on a new automotive physical layer specification for longer reach applications.
-In addition, the group will look at other existing MIPI specifications and determine their adaptability to automotive use cases, provide input on supporting documents and participate in related activities and events.
+The AWG recently completed the requirements gathering process for A-PHY, a physical layer specification (up to 15m) targeted for autonomous driving systems (ADS), advanced driver assistance systems (ADAS) and other surround sensor applications.
+With A-PHY development already underway to meet 12-24 gigabits per second (Gbps), requirements gathering has begun to support higher speeds including over 48 Gbps for display and other use cases.
+In addition to these efforts, the group will look at other existing MIPI specifications and determine their adaptability to automotive use cases, provide input on supporting documents and participate in related activities and events.

 Matt Ronning (Sony)